fireh9lly/just-the-docs-forestry/index.md

 ### What's a Visual Novel?

 For our purposes, a _visual novel_ is a narrative-focused game where the player doesn't move a character directly (as in an action game), instead experiencing a story through text, sprite-based visuals, and sound.
-Because they put the focus on storytelling, they are an iconic format for romance and mystery games, but their ability to track complex variables also makes them well suited to handling simulations and gamebook-style RPGs.
+Because of their focus on storytelling, visual novels are an iconic format for romance and mystery games, but their ability to track complex variables also makes them well suited to handling simulations, management games, and gamebook-style RPGs.

 VNKit has been designed with a wide range of use cases in mind, from hypertext interactive fiction to visual puzzle-based adventure games, but also designed so that complex features will stay out of your way until you need them.
-We hope you will be able to invent entirely new genres of visual novel with our plugin.
+We don't want to prescribe a particular way of thinking about visual novels, or limit you to only making certain kinds of games.
+We're confident that you will be able to invent entirely new genres of visual novel with our plugin.